open-mmlab/mmsegmentation/docs/en/advanced_guides/customize_runtime.md

 ### Step 2: Import a new optimizer

-The module which is defined above needs to be imported into main namespace first to ensure being detected by program.
+The module which is defined above needs to be imported into main namespace first to ensure being registered.
-Assume `MyOptimizer` is in `mmseg/engine/optimizers/my_optimizer.py`, there are two ways to implement it:
+We assume `MyOptimizer` is implemented in `mmseg/engine/optimizers/my_optimizer.py`, there are two ways to import it:

 - Import it by modifying `mmseg/engine/optimizers/__init__.py`.
   Modules should be imported in `mmseg/engine/optimizers/__init__.py` thus these new modules can be found and added by registry.